-Once your Medicare coverage is active, take a few minutes to create a MyMedicare.gov account.
+Once your Medicare coverage is active, take a few minutes to create a MyMedicare.gov account and login.
 This is a secure way to see your Medicare details online.
 You can log in at any time to access personal health data, get information about your Medicare eligibility, and track benefits and claims.

 Steps to Create a MyMedicare.gov Account

 While Medicare enrollment is managed by the Social Security Administration, access to your Medicare account online is handled separately.
 Once you have a Medicare number, you can create a free MyMedicare login account through Medicare.

 Before you start, have your Medicare card handy.
 If you haven't received it yet, you can access your Medicare number through your online Social Security account.

 Bring up the MyMedicare.gov account creation page in your web browser.
 You can do this in two ways.

 Enter Medicare.gov in the address bar.

 - Look for the Log In button on the top right corner of the site

 - Click Log In

 - From the login screen, click Create an Account Now